 You can customize each toolbar, and you can build your own custom toolbars with only the command buttons you use.
 You can even design your own buttons for commands that aren't already represented by buttons on the toolbars.
-These activities are for more advanced users, however, and are not covered in this book.
-To find out more about how to customize toolbars, see Mastering AutoCAD 2005 and AutoCAD LT 2005 by George Omura (Sybex, 2004).
+These activities are for more advanced users, however, and aren't covered in this book.

+To find out more about how to customize toolbars, see Mastering AutoCAD 2007 and AutoCAD LT 2007 by George Omura (Wiley, 2006).